 Malpelo

 Malpelo is also found far offshore, around 500 kilometres west of Buenaventura, Colombia.
-This volcanic island and its 11 tiny islets are home to around 20 awe-inspiring sites - all that can be safely explored along a 300-kilometre long submarine ridge rising up from the depths.
-Here, whale sharks, tuna, sailfish, and a stunning variety of sharks pass by in the blue, and rare sightings even include humpback and blue whales.
-Schooling hammerheads are also spotted by the hundreds, including large mature females sometimes spotted at local cleaning stations.
+Part of a 300-kilometre long submarine ridge rising up from the depths, this volcanic island and its 11 tiny islets are the only section that can be safely explored.
+In total, Malpelo is home to around 20 awe-inspiring sites packed with tuna, sailfish, and a stunning variety of sharks.
+Rare but possible sightings even include humpbacks and blue whales passing by in the blue.
+Schooling hammerheads are also spotted by the hundreds, as well as large mature females frequenting local cleaning stations.

 How to dive the Hammerhead Triangle

 While some diving areas in the Galapagos can be visited via day boat, the most impressive sites are too far-flung for that approach.
-And visitors to Cocos and Malpelo are not allowed to stay on land, making liveaboards the only way to dive the islands..
+And visitors to Cocos and Malpelo are not allowed to stay on land, making liveaboards the only way to dive here.

 It’s also essential to note that diving in the Hammerhead Triangle isn’t for beginners.
 This region is prone to harsh open-ocean surface conditions like wind and waves, as well as powerful currents.
-And, you’ll likely need to use a few advanced techniques, like negative descent.
+And, you’ll likely need to use a few advanced techniques, such as negative descents.
 Perfect buoyancy control is also necessary for exploring out in the blue.